I will tiptoe no closer than this. There is no point.

 Now, let's meet under the cherry tree...

 Didja know there is only one (now one other) song that historically references the cherry tree in U2's blessed cannon?
-(With Songs of Innocence we now have "Cedarwood Road".)
+(With Songs of Innocence we now have "Cedarwood Road" -this is talking about finding Andy's brother Guggi as a friend.)

 "Salomé" is so pivotal inside this book, it is the only song to have reared its head to conquer a chapter, - Chapter (-bless its blush and beating heart) 17.
 It is called "What Happened in the Rearview Mirror", -because "Gone" was going to happen, and this was a "known" before it arrived.